Complaining about a Bailiff

 If you have complained to the local authority and are dissatisfied with their decision, you can request that the Local Government Ombudsman (LGO) reconsider the response.

 CIVEA are the enforcement industries governing body.
 Unless a complaint has first gone through the bailiff companies full complaints procedure, it will not be considered by CIVEA.
-Our page on this subject can be read here.
+How to make your complaint to CIVEA is outlined on this page.

-Whether you are considering making a complaint about the bailiff to the local authority, the Local Government Ombudsman, CIVEA or the County Court, you will need to check the Certificated Bailiff Register to establish whether the enforcement agent is properly certificated.
+Whether you are considering making a complaint about the bailiff to the local authority, the Local Government Ombudsman, CIVEA or the County Court, you will first need to check the Certificated Bailiff Register to establish whether or not the enforcement agent is properly certificated.

 If you consider that a bailiff/enforcement agent may have not have abided by the regulations and you are considering a complaint about him or her, please feel free to contact us in confidence.
 You can email a question to us using our online Enquiry Form.
 Alternatively, you can contact our free helpline…details are here.